strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 Here we measure high-water mark memory usage of the container from its start till the end of each benchmark step, as reported by Docker (i.e. not just momentary memory usage).

-The comparison between JVM-based and Rust frameworks is not really representative here as allocated Java heap depends on configuration in addition to actual usage.
+The comparison between JVM-based and Rust frameworks is not representative here as allocated Java heap depends on configuration in addition to actual usage.

 <embed type="image/svg+xml" src="/images/2020-09-06-bench-rust-kotlin-microservices/max_mem_usage_per_requests.svg" />

-The same metric as above, but divided by successful requests per second;
+The same metric as above, but divided by the number of successful requests per second;
-which gives unconventional unit of *megabyte-seconds per request*.
+which gives an unconventional unit of *megabyte-seconds per request*.

-Higher initial values are driven by the constant portion of memory that each framework requires.
+It is normal that the values for low connections counts are higher because the base memory footprint of each framework is spread out across fewer requests.

-Afterwards, Http4k nicely settles at flat value of ~0.05 MiB⋅s in spite of increasing latencies, which may indicate well-tuned request backlog handling.
+You may notice a slight difference in shape between Http4k and the 2 async frameworks:

-Async frameworks Ktor and Actix do exhibit some increase of time-integrated per-request memory usage with growing number of connections.
+Http4k gets down to ~0.05 MiB⋅s and stays there, while the others go up again as latencies increase.
-This may indicate they are trying to be a bit too much of concurrent there and would benefit from stronger backpressure, but I'm not at all confident about this.
+If you have an explanation for this, please share it in a discussion.

 <embed type="image/svg+xml" src="/images/2020-09-06-bench-rust-kotlin-microservices/cpu.svg" />

 Consumed CPU time as reported by Docker API.

 JVM is seen working hard to JIT-optimise Kotlin-based codebases during the warm-up steps.
-The just-in-time optimisation, combined with execution of unoptimised code, takes extra roughly 23 CPU-seconds, a remarkably small amount of resources.[^jit]
+The just-in-time optimisation, combined with the execution of unoptimised code, takes roughly 23 CPU-seconds extra, a remarkably small amount of resources.[^jit]

 [^jit]: It is tempting to make an unfair comparison to Rust,
     where optimised build adds 17 CPU-*minutes* on top of 11.5 CPU-minute debug build.
-    We should also acknowledge artificially low amount of actually executed Kotlin application code in our benchmark.
+    We should also acknowledge the artificially low amount of actually executed Kotlin application code in our benchmark.

-Still, this is something to keep in mind about JVM-based microservices when considering for example high-frequency continuous deployment or aggressive instance count autoscaling.
+Still, this is something to keep in mind about JVM-based microservices when considering, for example, high-frequency continuous deployment or aggressive instance count autoscaling.
-The JIT may actually compete for resources with the not-yet-optimised target workload.
+The JIT may compete for resources with the not-yet-optimised target workload.
 Such characteristic should also apply to other JIT-based engines like Node.js' V8.

-Further right in the graph, allocated CPU portion is quickly saturated once connection count rises.
+Further right in the graph, Kotlin implementations quickly saturate the allocated CPU portion, Rust following ~2 steps later.

-Near the end, Http4k manages to consume a bit more CPU than the 15 CPU-seconds assigned by Docker.
+I'm curious that Http4k manages to consume a bit more CPU than the 15 CPU-seconds assigned by Docker.

 <embed type="image/svg+xml" src="/images/2020-09-06-bench-rust-kotlin-microservices/cpu_per_request.svg" />

 Consumed CPU time divided by successful requests per second.

-I'm not sure how to explain improving efficiency of Rust (Actix) with increasing number of concurrent connections.
+I'm not sure how to explain the improving efficiency of Rust (Actix) with the increasing number of concurrent connections.
 Some constant background work, that is however not happening when idle?
-Improved efficiency of batch I/O?
+Improved efficiency of a batch I/O?

 <embed type="image/svg+xml" src="/images/2020-09-06-bench-rust-kotlin-microservices/cpu_vs_requests.svg" />

 My favourite metric at the very end;
-running total of successfully served requests (time-integrated throughput) over cumulative sum of used CPU time, or *bang for the buck* for short.
+the running total of successfully served requests (time-integrated throughput) over the cumulative sum of used CPU time, or *bang for the buck* for short.
 Going up means serving requests, while going right means consuming CPU.
 Line slope corresponds to CPU efficiency.